 Neuron Regeneration

-From the 19th-century to today, nerve cell regeneration has had a place at the MBL and in the history of the “neuro” disciplines.
+From the 19th-century to today, studies of regeneration in nervous systems have had a place at the MBL and in the history of the “neuro” disciplines.

-Project Leaders: Kathryn Maxson Jones (Princeton/MBL), Jennifer Morgan (MBL)
+Project Leaders: Kathryn Maxson Jones (Purdue University), Jennifer Morgan (MBL)

 Working Group Members: Pamela Imperadore (Association for Cephalopod Research, Naples), Fabio de Sio (Heinrich Heine Universität Düsseldorf), Frank W. Stahnisch